British baron's daughter shot dead in Philippines

 - Her father was late British peer Anthony Mohniyan

-Hong Kong (CNN)The daughter of a runaway British lord has become one of the highest profile victims of the Philippines' war on drugs.
+(CNN)The daughter of a runaway British lord has become one of the highest profile victims of the Philippines' war on drugs.

 Maria Aurora Moynihan, daughter of the third Baron Moynihan, was found shot dead in Quezon City, Manila in the early hours of Sunday September 11, police told CNN Philippines.